dizmo/Accordion/README.md

 looks looks almost the same (except a slightly different gray for the scrollbar bord) it has not been shown again.

+**BTW:** If you wonder where the red color of the accordion has been set, it has not been set!
+Since no background color has been defined, it is by default transparent; further, since the dizmo itself has a red color (manually set at the time when the screen shots were taken) the accordion appears also red.

 API: JavaScript
 ---------------